-NOTE: Trained assistive, er. onn I may take and record the BP and pulse.
-When BP, pulse rate, or both are significant factors in you, decision not to certify a driver, it is prudent for you to measure the readings yourself.
+NOTE: Trained assistive personnel may take and record the BP and pulse.
+When BP, pulse rate, or both are significant factors in your decision not to certify a driver, it is prudent for you to measure the readings yourself.
 However, the Medical Examiner must sign the Medical Examination Report form.
 By signing the Medical Examination Report form, you are taking responsibility for and attesting to the validity of all documented test results.